Aboriginal Gathering Place

 • youth programs such as homework clubs, afterschool programs and life skills workshops

-• meetings of Aboriginal groups such as the Whittlesea reconciliation group.
+• meetings of Aboriginal groups such as the Whittlesea Reconciliation Group.

 What consultation was done on this project?